 Help Children Diagnosed With Life-Threatening Conditions

-Facing stomach cancer or any other life-threatening medical condition is hard on a child and their family.
+Facing stomach cancer or any other critical illness is hard on a child and their family.
 Luckily you can help provide children with hope, strength and joy during this difficult time through our car donation program Wheels For Wishes.
 When you donate a car, truck, boat, RV or motorcycle through Wheels For Wishes, 100 percent of the net proceeds from auctioning or recycling your vehicle will go to your local Make-A-Wish.
 Your donation could be the reason that a child gets to meet their favorite celebrity, have a playhouse built in their backyard, or go on an exciting vacation away from all the stress and worry.

 To donate a vehicle, all you need to do to get started is call 1-877-431-9474 or fill out our easy online vehicle donation form.
 Your donation will make a huge difference in the life of a child in your community.